Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Related Work

-To perform closed-loop planning under uncertainty, past works formulate the driving problem as POMDPs, treating the unknown behaviors of others as hidden states, then apply POMDP solvers such as QMDP\cite{naghshvar_risk-averse_2018}, POMCP \cite{sunberg_value_2017, gonzalez_human-like_2019, sunberg_improving_2022, xia_interactive_2022}, DESPOT \cite{bai_intention-aware_2015, danesh_leader_2023}, and ABT \cite{shu_autonomous_2021} to compute the \egocar's behavior policy conditioned on future observations.
-Some of these works perform short-term planning by searching over primitive actions, such as longitudinal accelerations and lateral velocities \cite{brechtel_probabilistic_2014, sunberg_value_2017, sunberg_improving_2022, xia_interactive_2022, shu_autonomous_2021, bai_intention-aware_2015, danesh_leader_2023}, while others consider high-level behaviors such as lane keeping and changing for long-term planning \cite{gonzalez_human-like_2019, naghshvar_risk-averse_2018}.
+To perform closed-loop planning under uncertainty, past works formulate the driving problem as POMDPs, treating the unknown behaviors of others as hidden states, then apply POMDP solvers such as QMDP\cite{naghshvar_risk-averse_2018}, POMCP \cite{gonzalez_human-like_2019, sunberg_improving_2022, xia_interactive_2022}, DESPOT \cite{bai_intention-aware_2015, danesh_leader_2023}, and ABT \cite{shu_autonomous_2021} to compute the \egocar's behavior policy conditioned on future observations.
+Some of these works perform short-term planning by searching over primitive actions, such as longitudinal accelerations and lateral velocities \cite{brechtel_probabilistic_2014, sunberg_improving_2022, xia_interactive_2022, shu_autonomous_2021, bai_intention-aware_2015, danesh_leader_2023,bey_handling_2021}, while others consider high-level behaviors such as lane keeping and changing for long-term planning \cite{gonzalez_human-like_2019, naghshvar_risk-averse_2018}.
 However, existing POMDP methods are typically limited to specific scenes, such as multi-lane roads.
 Moreover, they only address behavior-level uncertainty and neglect trajectory-level uncertainty for computational simplicity.
 This is insufficient given that different drivers with the same intention may exhibit vastly different trajectories—e.g., an aggressive driver might cut into a lane abruptly, while a conservative driver would do so more cautiously.
 In this work, we extend the POMDP approach to tackle urban environments and achieve state-of-the-art results on a large-scale benchmark, nuPlan \cite{caesar_nuplan_2022}.
-We also use a hierarchical POMDP framework to address uncertainty at both behavior and trajectory levels simultaneously.
+We also use a hierarchical POMDP framework to address uncertainty at both behavior and trajectory levels simultaneously, and complement it with a trajectory optimizer based on importance sampling to further enhance driving safety and robustness within limited planning time.

+\xj{Our work also advances on prior hierarchical and factored POMDPs by introducing a synergistic framework that, unlike sequential switching of granularity \cite{saleem2024pomdp,zhao2021hierarchical}, jointly reasons about high-level intentions and low-level styles.
+We also use an agent-centric factorization of hidden states that, in contrast to state-region, observability, or objective-based decompositions \cite{jain2018efficient,ong2009pomdps,sheng2024safe,carr2021safe}, ensures scalability with the number of agents. }